Solar Pool Heating

 Using the Power of the Sun to Heat a Swimming Pool

 Solar Pool Heating is one of the most cost-effective use of solar energy today.
 The majority of swimming pools need some form of pool heating, either to increase the pools temperature during the spring and autumn seasons, or to help maintain a constant water temperature throughout the summer season when the pool is used the most.
-Generally, recreational and garden swimming pools only require a low temperature heat which is were non-concentrating solar flat plate collectors are at their most efficient.
+Generally, recreational and garden swimming pools only require a low temperature heat which is where non-concentrating solar flat plate collectors are at their most efficient.

 As we have seen previously, solar flat plate collectors capture free energy from the sun which can then be used to heat the water in your swimming pool providing an economical alternative to expensive conventional gas or electrical pool heaters.